cartesia-ai/cartesia-python/README.md

 # Convert to audio chunks (20ms chunks used here for a streaming example)
 # This chunk size is calculated for 16kHz, 16-bit audio: 16000 * 0.02 * 2 = 640 bytes
-# You can adjust this based on your audio format and desired streaming granularity
 chunk_size = 640
 audio_chunks = [audio_data[i:i+chunk_size] for i in range(0, len(audio_data), chunk_size)]